EECS150/asic_labs_fa21/lab3/spec.md

 prepared to receive the data (`result_rdy`).
 The testbench will check the data when GCD declares the results are valid by setting `result_val` to 1.

-The main contract is that if the interface declares it is ready, and the other side declares valid, the information must be transfered.
+The contract is that if the interface declares it is ready while the other side declares it is valid, the information must be transferred.

 Open `src/gcd.v`.
 This is the top-level of GCD and just instantiates `gcd_control` and `gcd_datapath`.
 Separating files into control and datapath is generally a good idea.
 Open `src/gcd_datapath.v`.